Tobias-Mann/Pairs-Trading-Analyzer/README.md

 <p style="text-align: center;">C# Console Application:
 Asks for two files containing historical financial data in the same format as files from Yahoo Finance.
 Performs the two-step Engel-Granger Test for Cointegration and simulates profits of applying the Pairs Trading Strategy to these stocks.
 To Project further Includes code to conduct statistical inference and a Function to perform the Augmented Dickey Fuller Test for stationarity of a timeseries, which is part of the Engel-Granger Test for cointegration.</p>

+## Motivation for Trading Pairs Strategy
+<p style="text-align: center;">Generally stock pairs that might be strongly affected by the same economic conditions tend to perform well under this strategy.
+However, in theory any valuation relevant similarity between stocks could be used to apply the strategy, like similar structure of the balance sheet.
+The idea is to identify short term deviations from a long term relative valuation and try to arbitrage these deviations, by shorting the overvalued stock and at the same time going long on the undervalued stock.
+A nice side effect of this strategy is that at any given time, the portfolio is Hedged against market shocks, as there is always an equally balanced exposure to a short position.
+However, the simulation ignores any costs that would theoretically apply, such as interest on the borrowed stock for the short position, transaction cost and comissions and in the case of large trades, liquidity constrained gains.
+Insted the simulation assumes,that always the colsing price of the  next day can be realized.
+However, using limit orders the so calculated returns could likely be outperformed!</p>

+## Ideas for pairs to analyze:
+- American Prison stocks: GEO & CXW
+- Swiss Pharmaceutical Giants: Hoffmann-La Roche & Novartis
+- German Car Manufacturers: Daimler & Porsche
+- Investment Banks: Citi & J.P.
+Morgan

 ## How to use it:
 <p style="text-align: center;">Clone the repository with Visual Studio to a local directory on your machine.
 Open the Program.cs file.
 Ensure in the Nuget Manager that the package Math.Numerics is available.
 Run/ Debug the application.